 Payment using NFC-integrated smart cards offers easier payment compared to the conventional multiple-step payment process.
 Top payment services like Visa and MasterCard are offering NFC-embedded smart cards to customers.

-NFC integrated smart cards can be used for fast payments at grocery shops, parking tickets, adding shopping points, redeem coupons with just a single tap of the card.
-All the major banks around the globe offer smart cards with NFC chips integrated.
+NFC-integrated smart cards can be used for fast payments at grocery shops, parking tickets, adding shopping points, redeem coupons with just a single tap of the card.
+All the major banks around the globe offer smart cards with integrated NFC chips.

 2. E-wallet (payment using a smartphone)